Christoph Graupner: Graupner and Bach

 Graupner inadvertently played a key role in the history of music.
 Precarious finances in Darmstadt during the 1710s forced a reduction of musical life.
 The opera house was closed, and many court musicians' salaries were in arrears (including Graupner's).
 After many attempts to have his salary paid, and having several children and a wife to support, in late 1722 Graupner applied for the Cantorate in Leipzig.
 Telemann had been the first choice for this position, but withdrew after securing a salary increase in Hamburg.
-Graupner, under the guise of a family-related trip, travelled to Leipzig and presented there a Magnificat (GWV 1172/22) set in the style of his teacher, mentor and former holder of the Leipzig Cantorate, Kuhnau.
+Graupner, under the guise of a family-related trip, travelled to Leipzig and presented there a Magnificat (GWV 1172/22, Graupner Werkverzeichnis) set in the style of his teacher, mentor and former holder of the Leipzig Cantorate, Kuhnau.
 On 17 January 1723 Graupner's audition, in which he presented the cantatas Aus der Tiefen rufen wir (GWV 1113/23a) and Lobet den Herrn alle Heiden (GWV 1113/23b), took place.
 His performance was sufficient to secure him the position and three days later the Leipzig council wrote to Graupner's patron (the Landgrave Ernst Ludwig of Hesse-Darmstadt) to request that he be released.
 However, Ernst Ludwig insisted on Graupner remaining in Darmstadt.
 In a subsequent settlement Graupner's past due salary was paid in full, his salary was increased; and he would be kept on staff even if his Kapelle was dismissed.
-With Graupner out of the running for the Cantorate in Leipzig, the next candidate to audition (on 7 February 1723), one Johann Sebastian Bach, was awarded the position.
+With Graupner out of the running for the Cantorate in Leipzig, the next candidate to audition (on 7 February 1723), Johann Sebastian Bach, was awarded the position.

 After hearing that Bach was the choice for Leipzig, on 4 May 1723 Graupner graciously wrote to the city council in Leipzig assuring them that Bach "is a musician just as strong on the organ as he is expert in church works and capelle pieces" and a man who "will honestly and properly perform the functions entrusted to him."